OWASP/wstg/style_guide.md

 ### Use Correct Words

-The following are frequently misused words.
-Here's how to correct them.
+The following section covers some frequently misused words and instructions on how to correctly use them.

 #### *and/or*